-In June 2013, DC’s Housing Finance Agency (DCHFA) restructured its previous DC Bonds program for first time homebuyer assistance.
-The new program is called the DCHFA “DC Open Doors” Program.
-DC Open Doors is designed to increase affordable homeownership in the nation’s capital through down payment assistance and mortgage financing.
+In June 2013, DC’s Housing Finance Agency (DCHFA) restructured its previous DC Bonds program for new first time homebuyer assistance program named “DC Open Doors”.
+DC Open Doors, now on its second anniversary, has been a phenomenal success in its goal of increasing affordable homeownership in the nation’s capital through down payment assistance and mortgage financing.

 DCHFA’s DC Open Doors program is built around a Down Payment Assistance Loan (DPAL) that does not have to be paid back.
 This is essentially “free money” – the Down Payment Loan’s balance due reduces by 20% each year for a term of 5 years, ending in a zero balance due.

 Here’s what you will need in order to potentially use the DCHFA Down Payment Assistance Loans:

 - You must earn UNDER $131,040 per year